jonassav1/war_game/README.md

 Requirements for the program :
-    Initialize the deck and shuffle ir or actually just randomize it Split the deck evenly 26 cards each player and computer Write class or function that flips two cards and compares their values Count points for player and computer and when their cards are empty declare the winner
+    Initialize the deck and shuffle it or actually just randomize it Split the deck evenly 26 cards each player and computer Write class or function that flips two cards and compares their values Count points for player and computer and when their cards are empty declare the winner